In this article:

 - Log in to the Wealthsimple app

-- Choose Transfer an account to Wealthsimple
+- Select Transfer an account to Wealthsimple

-- Tap Get started
+- Tap Get started or select Start on a pending transfer

-- Log in to Wealthsimple on the web
+- Log in to your Wealthsimple profile

 - Select Move from the top menu

-- Choose Transfer an account to Wealthsimple
+- Select Move an account to Wealthsimple

-Follow the prompts to complete the request.
+- Follow the prompts to initiate your account transfer

 Check the status of your transfer